allesklar/tkh_illustrations/README.md

     $ /illustrations

-... and it should work out of the box providing you have imagemagick on your system.
+... and it should work out of the box

 ## Contributing